p0yo7/CyberSec_LearningPath/README.md

 16. Cracking Passwords with Hashcat: https://academy.hackthebox.com/module/details/20
 ## Practice
 17. With TryHackMe: https://tryhackme.com/hacktivities?tab=practice
-18. With your own devices: Build local webapps and servers to be attacked
+18. With your own devices: Build local VMs, webapps and servers to be attacked
 19. With your own resources: You can attack your own AWS instances as far as i know
 20. CTFs
 21. Internships